RedJocker/DioBootPostgresSecurityHeroku/Commit_Log.md

     - changed entity field from private to public final
         - if the field is final I don't have to worry with encapsulation
             - set and get method not needed anymore
-    - other classes that depended on Parking getters and setters chanced accordingly
+    - other classes that depended on Parking getters and setters changed accordingly

 - little improvements 3